groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-09-03-best-practices-in-metadata-management/index.md

 url: /2019/09/03/best-practices-in-metadata-management/
 author: 'Muhammad Umar'
 summary: ''
-tags: ['JPEG Photo Parser', 'Metadata', 'metadata management']
+tags: ['JPEG Photo Parser', 'Metadata', 'metadata management', 'GroupDocs.Metadata for .NET Releases']
-categories: ['GroupDocs.Metadata for .NET Releases', 'GroupDocs.Metadata Product Family']
+categories: ['GroupDocs.Metadata Product Family']
 ---

 Before going in-depth to Metadata management, let's discuss what the metadata is?
 The Metadata summarizes basic information about data.
 In other words, it's an information which describes the data that contained in something like a web page, document, or file.
 Another way to think of metadata is as a short explanation or summary of what the data is.